Anthony Accetturo: Amuso and Casso

 During the last years of the Corallo regime, Accetturo had been decreasing his tribute to the point that he was only giving the family $50,000 a year.
 Although Corallo and Accetturo had an "unbelievably great" relationship, Corallo was undemanding when it came to money.
 As the years went by, Corallo had lowered his demands from the Jersey Crew.

-In late 1986, the entire Lucchese hierarchy—Corallo, underboss Salvatore "Tom Mix" Santoro and consigliere Christopher "Christie Tick" Furnari was handed 100-year sentences in the 1986 Commission case.
+In late 1986, the entire Lucchese hierarchy—Corallo, underboss Salvatore "Tom Mix" Santoro, and consigliere Christopher "Christie Tick" Furnari—received 100-year sentences in the 1986 Commission case.
 Before the end of the trial, Corallo realized that he would not only be convicted, but that any sentence would be long enough to assure he would die in prison.
 He engineered a peaceful transition of power that saw Vittorio "Vic" Amuso become the new boss.
 Shortly afterward, one of Amuso's compatriots, Anthony "Gaspipe" Casso, became underboss.

 The ascension of Amuso and Casso ended Accetturo's idyllic lifestyle.
-They demanded that Accetturo turn over 50% of the crew's proceeds to them.
+They demanded that Accetturo turn over 50 percent of the crew's proceeds to them.
 When Accetturo refused, the two bosses "pulled down" (demoted) Accetturo from capo to soldier.
-They also put contracts on both Accetturo and his son, also a member of the Jersey Crew.
+They additionally put contracts on both Accetturo and his son, also a member of the Jersey Crew.
 In the fall of 1988, the entire Jersey Crew was summoned to meet with Amuso in Brooklyn—ostensibly to be told of the new chain of command.
-However, fearing that this was a setup for a massacre, everyone refused to go, and went into hiding soon afterward.
-With the family's interests in New Jersey in a shambles, an enraged Amuso issued the now-infamous "Whack Jersey" order, demanding that everyone in the faction be murdered.
+However, fearing that this was a setup for a massacre, everyone refused to go, and went into hiding soon afterwards.
+With the family's interests in New Jersey in shambles, an enraged Amuso issued the now-infamous "Whack Jersey" order, demanding that everyone in the faction be murdered.

 Over the next 12 months, most of the Jersey Crew's members came back to the family.
-Amuso told the returned crew members that Accetturo was an outlaw and needed to be eliminated.
-Amuso sent hitmen to Florida, searching for Accetturo and his son, Anthony, Jr. However, Amuso didn't know that Accetturo was in jail in New Jersey, for refusing to testify in front a state panel.
+Amuso told the returned crew members that Accetturo was an outlaw, and needed to be eliminated.
+Amuso sent hitmen to Florida, searching for Accetturo and his son, Anthony, Jr. However, Amuso did not know that Accetturo was already jailed in New Jersey, for refusing to testify in front a state panel.